Jury in Trump hush money trial resumes deliberations after rehearing instructions, testimony

 While the jurors must unanimously agree that something unlawful was done to promote Trump’s election campaign, they don’t have to be unanimous on what that unlawful thing was.

-The jurors — a diverse cross section of Manhattan residents and professional backgrounds — often appeared riveted by testimony in the trial, including from Cohen and Daniels.
-Many took notes and watched intently as witnesses answered questions from prosecutors and Trump’s lawyers.
+The jurors, a diverse cross section of Manhattan residents and professional backgrounds, often appeared riveted by testimony, including from Cohen and Daniels.
+Many took notes and watched intently as witnesses answered questions.

-Jurors started deliberating after a marathon day of closing arguments in which a prosecutor spoke for more than five hours, underscoring the burden the district attorney's office faces in needing to establish Trump's guilt beyond a reasonable doubt.

-The Trump team need not establish his innocence to avoid a conviction but must instead bank on at least one juror finding that prosecutors have not sufficiently proved their case.
+In their first burst of communication with the court, jurors asked to rehear excerpts of the judge's legal instructions, including a portion related to how inferences may be drawn from evidence.

 Pecker testified that the plan included identifying potentially damaging stories about Trump so they could be squashed before being published.
 That, prosecutors say, was the beginning of the catch-and-kill scheme at the heart of the case.

-Jurors also want to hear Pecker's account of a phone call he said he received from Trump in which they discussed a rumor that another outlet had offered to buy former Playboy model Karen McDougal's story that she had a yearlong affair with Trump in the mid-2000s.
-Trump has denied the affair.
+Jurors also reheard Pecker's account of a phone call he said he received from Trump in which they discussed a rumor that another outlet had offered to buy former Playboy model Karen McDougal's story that she had a yearlong affair with Trump in the mid-2000s.
+Trump denies the affair.

 Pecker testified that Trump told him, “Karen is a nice girl,” and asked, “What do you think I should do?”
 Pecker said he replied: “I think you should buy the story and take it off the market.”
 He added that Trump told him that he doesn’t buy stories because they always get out and that Cohen would be in touch.